 Experts believe that creative activities in childhood, prior to the age of 14, rewire a child's brain in important ways, giving them a greater ability to think outside the box.
 Because of that, they’re better at coping with and solving the complex problems we deal with as adults.

 History tells us that many of the world's most important minds, such as Steve Jobs and Albert Einstein, had early exposure to creative outlets.
-Steve Jobs would spend his childhood evenings working beside his father disassembling and re-assembling televisions and other home electronics.
-Later, he dropped out of college for 18 months to focus on calligraphy before going on to create Apple.
+Steve Jobs would spend his childhood evenings working beside his father to disassemble and re-assemble televisions and other home electronics.
+Later, he dropped out of college for 18 months to focus on calligraphy before creating Apple.

 The love of musical arts also appears to be a key component of creativity that helps build a child's mind for future success.
 Albert Einstein was an avid violinist throughout his childhood.
 Futurity reports that 93 percent of STEM graduates had musical training during the formative years of their childhood.
 Only 34 percent of average adults have benefited from early musical training.